sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Mathematical modeling of ultrafast lasers
 - Nonlinear Schrödinger-type equations (Haus modelocking)
 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization
+- Noise analysis in laser components

 Prior to this, I have worked in the area of algebraic graph theory during my Masters.